 - Trip Planning Information for Visiting the Brooklyn Botanic Garden

 According to the New York City Parks Department, you can see cherry trees blossom at Borough Hall, near Joralemon Street, Lenox Street & Cadman Plaza West.
 This area is located in and around scenic Brooklyn Heights.
 After you've spotted your sprouting trees, treat yourself to a walk around quaint Brooklyn Heights.
-This historic section of Brooklyn still has a few cobblestone streets, and is is also home to the Brooklyn Heights Promenade, with its stunning views of lower Manhattan.
+This historic section of Brooklyn still has a few cobblestone streets, and is is also home to the Brooklyn Heights Promenade, with its stunning views of lower Manhattan and the Manhattan skyline.

 If you don't want to shell out the cash for the Brooklyn Botanic Garden (a tip-its free on Tuesdays), head to neighboring Prospect Park, where you can see cherry trees blossom in April.
 If the weather permits, pack a lunch and start your picnic season on the lawn in this beloved Brooklyn park.